 First in a Series

 A new rapid transit line – known as the MTR – has opened in Hong Kong, shortening travel times for beach goers to some of Hong Kong’s most popular beaches.
-I decide to check it out, heading to the closest beach to a station on the newly opened South Island Line.
+I decide to check it out, heading to Deep Water Bay Beach, which is the closest beach to a station on the newly opened South Island Line.
 Here’s my report.

 Many people think of Hong Kong as a concrete jungle.
 What they don’t know is that about 50% of Hong Kong’s landscape is undeveloped, virgin land.

 I’ve done some traveling, and I must say: some of Hong Kong’s natural scenery is breathtakingly beautiful.

 There is mountainous terrain.
 There are inaccessible valleys and plains.
 There are more than 200 islands – most of them uninhabited.
 There are numerous country parks, which are crisscrossed by well-maintained hiking trails.

 Hong Kong also has countless beaches, and 29 of them can be reached on land by car or public transport.
 These beaches are suitable for swimming although water quality can be an issue at some of them.

 Gazetted beaches, as the government approved beaches are known, not only have changing rooms and lifeguards.

 Fully 28 of them also have shark protection nets, so you won’t end up as an unwilling extra in a Hong Kong version of Jaws.